edthedev/minion/README.md

 ##What Minon Does

-In Vernor Vinge's novel, 'The Forever War', chess players can instantly upload thoughts from their minds into a computer for storage, and then recover and act on those thoughts later.
+In Vernor Vinge's novel, 'The Peace War', chess players can instantly upload thoughts from their minds into a computer for storage, and then recover and act on those thoughts later.
 Minion is meant to be a first step on that path.
 Minion takes care of storing, tagging, and retrieving ideas, freeing it's user to focus on thinking.

 1. Capture thoughts.
 The note function gets an editor open to capture thoughts quickly.
 2. Take next steps.
 Convert captured ideas into actions and artifacts.
 The sort function makes it simple to review files and take next steps related to them.